stackleader/rsa/README.md

 a service proxy for gRPC service.

 This code is and will always remain fully open source, and licensed under the Apache 2 license [link](http://www.apache.org/licenses/LICENSE-2.0).

+Implementation Details:
+It turns out that gRPC is not the best fit for an RSA implementation for a number of reasons, but this entire RSA implementation started as an experiment to explore how feasible it was to implement an RSA implementation that would be capable of supported gRPC services, so it hasn't been abandoned yet.
+The ECF gRPC implementation was actually discovered after this implementation had begun, and its great to see others sharing some of our own interest/ideas in blending these two great technologies.

+I see two possible paths forward for this work:

+1. It may be something we continue to develop into a more mature RSA implementation with multiple transport implementation options, our own topology manager, and distribution providers... ect.
+2. We will abandon this implementation as a fun experiment and simply adopt the Aries implementation and contribute to their project.